-The project involves the removal of a 1400 megawatt coal fired power station including four 350 megawatt steam driven turbo-alternators, two 155 metre high chimney stacks, boiler house, coal handling plant and conveyors and 2.3km of ash lines.
+The project involved the removal of a 1,400 megawatt coal fired power station including four 350 megawatt steam driven turbo-alternators, two 155 metre high chimney stacks, four boiler houses, coal handling plant and conveyors and 2.3km of ash lines.
 The project is the largest power station demolition project to be carried out in Australia to date.

-Asbestos removal works have included the removal of large volumes of bonded and friable asbestos.
-Complicated encapsulation with the use decontamination units for the friable asbestos removal were constructed for the asbestos found within the control rooms of the station.
-The works were completed within the programmed time frames.
+A full-time hygienist with an on-site lab was deployed to look after the extensive air monitoring and inspection regime required.
 More intensive investigations identified numerous areas of asbestos which were not previously identified and were removed in consultation with the client.
-Approximately 30,000 square metres of asbestos has been identified for removal during the demolition, involving the use of Elevated Work Platforms at heights of up to 40 metres.
+Approximately 30,000 square metres of galbestos wall sheet on the turbine hall had been identified for removal during the demolition, involving the use of Elevated Work Platforms at heights of up to 40 metres.

-Four turbine generators located within the 270m long turbine hall weighing 1200 tonnes each.
-During the planning process, it was identified that the two existing 90 tonne gantry cranes located within the turbine house would need to be re-energised and re-certified to assist in the deconstruction works.
+Four turbine generators located within the 270m long turbine hall, weighed in at 1,200 tonnes each.
+During the planning process, it was identified that the two 90 tonne gantry cranes located within the turbine house would need to be re-energised and re-certified to assist in the deconstruction works.
 These cranes have been extensively used to remove rotors weighing 54 tonnes, condenser tube casings, and stators all weighing 50t plus after downsizing.

-A combination hand cutting using standard oxy torches, high flow oxy torches and thermal lances were required to downsize the larger parts of the turbine generator prior to lifting these heavy items to the turbine house floor, and movement to the scrap area for further downsizing.
+A combination of hand cutting techniques using standard oxy torches, high flow oxy torches and thermal lances were required to downsize the larger parts of the turbine generator prior to lifting these heavy items to the turbine house floor, and eventual movement to the scrap area for further downsizing.

-Liberty Industrial has full workshop capability on site and constructed a 30m x 20m removable dome shelter for use.
-A workshop manager and welder are located onsite to maintain an extensive array of equipment including 240t, 120t, 70t, 46t, 38t and 8t excavators and attachments including grabs, magnets, pulverisers, hammers and shears.
+Liberty Industrial constructed a 30m x 20m removable dome shelter for use as a fully functional mechanical workshop.
+Consisting of Liberty’s in-house mechanics and boiler makers, sufficient to maintain extensive array of equipment including 230t, 120t, 70t, 46t, 38t and 8t excavators and attachments including grabs, magnets, pulverisers, hammers and shears.

-Stakeholder engagement and management has been an important consideration during the demolition with an operational gas power station, two electrical switch yards, a gas plant and surrounding community.
+Stakeholder engagement and management was an important consideration during the demolition with an operational gas fired power station, two electrical switch yards, and surrounding residential community.